1 In Miso Soup/ Sauce & Dressing/ Soup/ Video

 • Put the pressure cooker on the stove, heat, and bring to full pressure.
 Reduce heat to low, and simmer for 30 minutes.
 (If you don't have a pressure cooker, cook in a regular pot for 3-4 hours until very soft.)

-• Release the pressure, open the lid (carefully), and drain but keep the water.
+• Release the pressure, open the lid (carefully), and strain, but reserve the cooking water.

 • Put cooked beans in a food processor and make a smooth paste with some small pieces.